 In Gospel Light, we have a simple mission statement - we are to be leading generations into a life changing relationship with Jesus Christ.
 It's very important to emphasize, ‘life changing relationship’.
 In other words, we are not interested just with information, but also transformation.
 Teaching of the Bible, information, very important.
 But if it is just mere academic knowledge, we fail.

 So we must pray, we must model, we must encourage, we must keep people accountable.
 We must invest our lives in others, so that the information they have does not stay only as information, but it will be used by the Spirit to effect transformation.
 Because the Great Commission says, “Teaching them to observe, to obey.”

 You know, what's the fear in Gospel Light?
-Is that you hear a lot of teaching, you get a lot of information, but you don't observe, you don't do.
+It's that you hear a lot of teaching, you get a lot of information, but you don't observe, you don't do.
 You look into the mirror of the Bible, you see all your problems, but you leave the house, just as you are.
 That's so tragic!
 I pray today, that as we hear God's Word, we would say, “Lord, give me a tender heart to obey you.”
 So, this is what you do.

 Now, it is so exciting because in COVID-19 pandemic, we may say, “Hah!
 I can't make disciples anymore.
 Hah!
 It's so sad.”
 No!
 Who says making disciples need to be in a building?
 We can make disciples still, if we leverage on technology.
 And isn't it true that every one of us or most of us today are in some kind of connection with others online?